Septh/ts-run/README.md

 ## About
-`ts-run` is a CLI command that you can use to run scripts written in TypeScript in NodeJS as if they were written in plain JavaScript.
+`ts-run` is a CLI command that you can use to run TypeScripts scripts in NodeJS as if they were written in plain JavaScript.
 It is a simple as:

 ```sh
 ts-run ./some-script.ts